|Overview||Schedule||Tickets||Ride RER B Train|

 If you’re landing at Terminal 2, keep in mind that there are 7 sub-terminals and you must make your way to the train station which is located between sub-terminals 2E and 2F.
 There will be numerous signs through the terminals pointing towards the Paris RER train.

 Buy Paris Train Tickets

-For Aéroport CDG 1 station it should be pretty obvious where the platform is as you can see it from the ticket machine areas and you’ll see turnstiles with green lights on them.
-Terminal 2 is not much worse: simply follow the signs that say “Trains to Paris”.
+For Aéroport CDG 1 train station the train platform is visible behind & below the train ticket vending machines.
+To access the RER B train platform, look for the entry gates with green lights on them (detailed guide).
+Terminal 2 CDG Train platform is also well marked: simply follow the signs that say “Trains to Paris”.
 It’ll be quite difficult to miss and all trains from these platforms travel to Paris.
 You can view the television screens while on the platform to see all the stops the train will make.
 The stops should include Gare du Nord, Châtelet les Halles, St. Michel-Nôtre Dame, Luxembourg, and others.
 The four mentioned here are the ones that the majority of travelers will be looking for as they’re all in central Paris.
 Gare du Nord is best for those going to a hotel near Sacré Coeur/Montmarte, Châtelet les Halles for those staying near the Louvre, St. Michel-Nôtre Dame is across the Seine (the Left Bank), and Luxembourg being near the Jardin du Luxembourg (Luxembourg Gardens).